COSC3020/isomorphism-nodes-connectivity-jataylor111/README.md

 $G_1=(V_1 , E_1)$ is isomorphic to $G_2 = (V_2, E_2)$ if there exists a
 one-to-one and onto function (bijection) $f: V_1 \rightarrow V_2$ such that $(u,v)
 \in E_1$ iff $(f(u),f(v)) \in E_2$.

+## My Response
+Let $A$ and $B$ both be graphs that have the same number of nodes and are each completely connected.
+Then let $f$ be a function that maps $A$ onto $B$ such that each node in $A$ maps to only one node in $B$.
+Then this function is both one to one as well as onto which satisfies the need for bijection.
+And since both graphs are completely connected there will always be an edge in $A$ that corresponds to an edge in $B$.
+$\therefore$ Two graphs $A$ and $B$ must be isomorphic if they have the same number of nodes and are each completely connected.